wjxway/Realistic_Blackhole_Accretion_Disk/README.md

 **Blackhole Accretion Disk.nb**: This file is older and works for Schwarzchild blackholes exclusively.
 It generates something like this:
 ![Schwarzchild blackhole](https://github.com/wjxway/image-storage/blob/master/With%20All%20Effects.png?raw=true)
 Where accretion disk is composed using lines, and the length of the line reflects the visual speed of the object.
+This version can be used to generate videos, and the two movies in the folder is generated using this code.